azaz100/Asthma-Attack-Prediction-Model-A-Data-Driven-Approach-Using-SMOTE-and-Explainable-AI-/README.md

 ## 📊 Results & Evaluation

-The models were evaluated on multiple performance metrics. [cite_start]The **Random Forest Classifier** emerged as the top-performing model, demonstrating a superior balance of accuracy and reliability[cite: 242, 340].
+The models were evaluated on multiple performance metrics.
+The **Random Forest Classifier** emerged as the top-performing model, demonstrating a superior balance of accuracy and reliability.

-[cite_start]Here is a summary of the performance of all tested classifiers[cite: 263]:
+Here is a summary of the performance of all tested classifiers:

 | Classifier               | Accuracy | Precision | Recall   | F1-Score |
 | ------------------------ | :------: | :-------: | :------: | :------: |